Crown Molding Sizes (Styles & Dimensions Guide)

 The molding’s thickness varies with the room height.
 Although dramatic improvements in materials and designs exemplify modern crown moldings, they remain noble to their age-old purpose of creating the illusion of height.

 Rooms with ceilings lower than eight feet should have thinner (not exceeding three inches) moldings.
 Anything thicker than the recommended figure can create an illusion of a “smaller” room.
-On the other hand, the standard eight-foot-high ceiling can benefit from moldings between 3 and 5.75 inches thick.
+On the other hand, the standard eight-foot-high ceiling can benefit from pieces between 3 and 5.75 inches thick.

 Homeowners should also consider the room’s square footage, remembering to establish the correct proportion between the moldings and other architectural elements.
-Hence, picking a molding thickness in the lower end should be appropriate for a room with a small square footage.
+Hence, picking a thickness in the lower end should be appropriate for a room with a small square footage.

 Nine-foot tall ceilings can get away with thicker crown moldings from 4.5 to seven inches, allowing homeowners and businesses to create more stunning trims that catch the eye.
-Spacious rooms with vaulted ten-foot ceilings can benefit from at least a seven-inch-thick molding for a more dramatic effect.
+Spacious rooms with vaulted ten-foot ceilings can benefit from at least a seven-inch-thick piece for a more dramatic effect.

 Molding Size Chart